How to Build a Comprehensive Anti-Harassment Policy

 The first step is to clearly define workplace harassment and harassing behavior.
 Definitions are the best form of protection for something as subtle as a pattern of behaviors.
 Workplace harassment must be defined in ways that make it possible to identify ill intent and unfair treatment in ways that do not leave loopholes for harassers, yet also allow for reasonable workplace interactions where false claims cannot be used as harassment itself.

-Make sure conduct covered by your anti-harassment policy hits all points, including behaviors toward employees, staff member, contractors, interns, and non employees.
+Make sure work conduct covered by your anti-harassment policy hits all points, including behaviors toward employees, staff member, contractors, interns, and non employees.

 All of the following are ways to define and identify unlawful workplace harassment in the many forms it takes.